HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 ## WordPress in 2022

-WordPress is the most commonly used CMS today–almost 3 out of 4 sites built with a CMS are using WordPress, thus deserving further discussion.
+WordPress is the most commonly used CMS today.
+Almost three out of four sites built with a CMS are using WordPress, which merits further discussion.

 WordPress is an open-source project, which has been around since 2003.
-Many sites built on WordPress use various themes and plugins, sometimes through page builders such as Elementor, WP Bakery, or Divi.
+Many sites built on WordPress use a variety of themes and plugins, sometimes through page builders such as Elementor, WP Bakery, or Divi.

-The WordPress ecosystem maintains the CMS and services requirements for additional functionality through custom services and products (themes and plugins).
-This community has an outsized impact, with a relatively small number of people maintaining both the CMS itself and providing the additional functionality which makes WordPress sufficiently powerful and flexible that it can service most types of websites.
-This flexibility is important when explaining the market share, but also complicates the discussion around WordPress based site performance.
+The WordPress ecosystem maintains the CMS and services required for additional functionality through custom services and products (themes and plugins).
+This community has an outsized impact, with a relatively small number of people maintaining both the CMS itself and providing the additional functionality which makes WordPress sufficiently powerful and flexible that it can serve most kinds of websites.
+This flexibility is important when explaining the market share, but it also complicates the discussion around WordPress-based site performance.

-In 2021, contributors from the WordPress community acknowledged the current state of performance, in this <a hreflang="en" href="https://make.wordpress.org/core/2021/10/12/proposal-for-a-performance-team/">proposal</a> to create a performance dedicated core team, which can hopefully improve the current performance of the average WordPress sites.
+In 2021, contributors from the WordPress community acknowledged the current state of performance, in this <a hreflang="en" href="https://make.wordpress.org/core/2021/10/12/proposal-for-a-performance-team/">proposal</a> to create a performance-dedicated core team, which we hope will improve the performance of the average WordPress site.

+This year, we compared our results against last year, focusing on adoption by geography and passing Core Web Vitals by geography along with a look at average resource usage.

 [Setup this year’s YoY analysis]

 ### Adoption by geography

-First, we examined WordPress adoption by geography, across all sites in our dataset, comparing to 2021 results.
+First, we examined WordPress adoption by geography across all sites in our dataset with comparison to our 2021 results.

 {{ figure_markup(
   image="wordpress-adoption-geo-yoy.png",
-  caption="Year over year, less Wordpress sites were discovered across all geographies.", description="Bar chart depicting the adoption of WordPress in each of the 10 geographies with the most websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=442489769&format=interactive", sheets_gid="694875761",
+  caption="Year over year, less WordPress sites were discovered across all geographies.", description="Bar chart depicting the adoption of WordPress in each of the 10 geographies with the most websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=442489769&format=interactive", sheets_gid="694875761",